| Home | History | Contact Us | Church | Wildlife | Landscape | Towne Family | Corpus Christi College & Bishop Richard Fox | The Village

 230404ropsleypeacockweb.jpg

-Bishop Richard Fox, right-hand man to Henry VII and later Henry VIII founded Corpus Christi College in 1517.
+Bishop Richard Fox, right-hand man to Henry VII and later Henry VIII founded Corpus Christi College, Oxford in 1517.
 He was born in Ropsley, a mile and a half from Braceby in 1447/8.

 On the wall of Bishop Richard Fox's birthplace